I’d love to hear other people’s opinions on my post. So I’m adding the ability to post and view comments to this blog.

 It seems the second method could be a bit faster despite both being ,

-average for input of n
+in average for an input of n

 comments.